phytec/doc-bsp-yocto/source/security/head-sec.rst

 ============

-PHYTEC's Yocto distribution Securiphy (former Ampliphy-secure) supports different Security mechanism.
-The security features have impact to the bootloader, the Linux kernel, Device Tree, and root filesystem.
-This manual describes how Security featuresis used and implemented on various PHYTEC platforms.
-Note, that different modules use different bootloaders and flash storage devices, which affects the way things are handled.
+PHYTEC's Yocto distribution Securiphy (former Ampliphy-secure) supports different security mechanism.
+The security features have impact on the bootloader, the Linux kernel, Device Tree, and root filesystem.
+This manual describes how security features are used and implemented on various PHYTEC platforms.
+Note that different modules use different bootloaders and flash storage devices, which affects the way things are handled.
 Make sure to read the correct sections fitting your platform.